Generalized Surgery on Riemannian Manifolds of Positive Ricci Curvature: Applications in Dimension 6

 and

 \end{corollary}

 We are now ready to prove Proposition \ref{P:NEW}.

 \begin{proof}[Proof of Proposition \ref{P:NEW}] First suppose that $m,l\geq1$.
-Besides $S^3\times S^3$, the only manifolds in the list of Section \ref{SS:KNOWN} with non-trivial third Betti number are those in items (2), (9) and (10).
-These manifolds have trivial trilinear form $\mu$.
-If $\alpha_1\neq0$ or $k_1\geq1$, then, by Corollary \ref{C:M_ALPHA_BETA_GAMMA}, the manifold $M$ has non-trivial trilinear form $\mu_M$, so it cannot be diffeomorphic to any of the manifolds in the list above.
+Besides $S^3\times S^3$, the only manifolds in the list of Section \ref{SS:KNOWN} with non-trivial third Betti number are those in items (2), (9), (10) and (11).
+The manifolds in items (2), (10) and (11) have trivial trilinear form $\mu$.
+If $\alpha_1\neq0$ or $k_1\geq1$, then, by Corollary \ref{C:M_ALPHA_BETA_GAMMA}, the manifold $M$ has non-trivial trilinear form $\mu_M$, so it can only be diffeomorphic to the manifolds in item (9).

 Now suppose $l\geq2$ and $k_1,k_2\geq1$.
-Then $b_2(M)\geq4$, so $M$ can only be diffeomorphic to the manifolds in items (1), (9) and (10).
-Every such manifold $N$ has the property that its trilinear form is trivial on the subspace $U=\{x\in H^2(N)\mid x\smile p_1(N)=0\}$ by Lemma \ref{L:COHOM_2_SPHERE_BDL}.
+Then $b_2(M)\geq4$, so $M$ can only be diffeomorphic to the manifolds in items (1), (9), (10) and (11).
+Every manifold $N$ in item (1) with $p_1(N)\neq0$ has the property that its trilinear form is trivial on the subspace $U=\{x\in H^2(N)\mid x\smile p_1(N)=0\}$ by Lemma \ref{L:COHOM_2_SPHERE_BDL}.
+In particular, after taking tensor product with $\Q$ and extending the trilinear form $\Q$-linearly, the trilinear form is trivial on a subspace of codimension 1.
+Since the manifolds in items (10) and (11) have trivial trilinear form, they also have this property.
 We conclude the proof by showing that $M$ does not have this property.